-Monitoring fish communities in WOC and major tributaries continued in 2016.
-Fish community surveys were conducted at 11 sites in the WOC watershed, including 5 sites in the main channel, 2 sites in First

-Creek, 2 sites in Fifth Creek, and 2 sites in Melton Branch.
+Monitoring of the fish communities in WOC and its major tributaries continued in 2017.
+Fish community surveys were conducted at 11 sites in the WOC watershed, including 5 sites in the main channel, 2 sites in First Creek, 2 sites in Fifth Creek, and 2 sites in Melton Branch.
 Streams located near or within the city of Oak Ridge (Mill Branch and Brushy Fork) were also sampled as reference sites for comparison.

-In the WOC watershed, the fish community continued to be slightly degraded in 2016 compared with communities in reference streams.
-Sites closest to outfalls within the ORNL campus had lower species richness (number of species) (Fig. 5.35), fewer pollution-sensitive species, more pollution-tolerant species, and elevated density (number of fish per square meter) of pollution-tolerant species compared with similar-sized reference streams.
-Seasonal fluctuations in diversity and density are expected and explain some of the variability seen at these sites as well as recent fish introduction work.
-Overall, the fish communities in tributary sites adjacent to and downstream of ORNL outfalls also remained negatively affected by ORNL effluent in 2016 relative to reference streams and upstream sites.
+In the WOC watershed, the fish community continued to be slightly degraded in 2017 compared with communities in reference streams.
+Sites closest to outfalls within the ORNL campus had lower species richness (number of species) (Figure 5.33), and fewer pollution-sensitive species.
+These sites also had more pollution-tolerant species, and elevated densities (number of fish per square meter) of pollution-tolerant species compared with similar-sized reference streams.
+Seasonal fluctuations in diversity and density are expected and may explain some of the variability seen at these sites.
+However, the combination of these factors indicates degraded water quality and/or habitat conditions.
+Overall, the fish communities in tributary sites adjacent to and downstream of ORNL outfalls also remained negatively affected by ORNL effluent in 2017 relative to reference streams and upstream sites.

-Fig. 5.35.
-Fish species richness (number of species) in upper White Oak Creek and lower Melton Branch compared with two reference streams (Brushy Fork and Mill Branch) 1985-2016 (BFK = Brushy Fork kilometer; MBK = Mill Branch kilometer; MEK = Melton Branch kilometer; and WCK = White Oak Creek kilometer.)
+BFK = Brushy Fork kilometer; MBK = Mill Branch kilometer; MEK = Melton Branch kilometer; and WCK = White Oak Creek kilometer